9p4/jellyfin-plugin-sso/README.md

 #### Flow

-- POST `SAML/p/clientid`: This is the SAML POST endpoint.
-It accepts a form response from the SAML provider and returns HTML and JavaScript for the client to login.
+- POST `SAML/p/PROVIDER_NAME`: This is the SAML POST endpoint.
+It accepts a form response from the SAML provider and returns HTML and JavaScript for the client to login with a given provider name.
-- GET `SAML/p/clientid`: This is the SAML initiator: it will begin the authorization flow for SAML with a given client ID.
+- GET `SAML/p/PROVIDER_NAME`: This is the SAML initiator: it will begin the authorization flow for SAML with a given provider name.
-- POST `SAML/Auth`: This is the SAML client-side API: the HTML and JavaScript client will call this endpoint to receive Jellyfin credentials.
+- POST `SAML/Auth/PROVIDER_NAME`: This is the SAML client-side API: the HTML and JavaScript client will call this endpoint to receive Jellyfin credentials given a provider name.
 Post format is in JSON with the following keys:
   - `deviceId`: string.
 Device ID.
   - `deviceName`: string.
 Device name.
   - `appName`: string.
 App name.
   - `appVersion`: string.
 App version.
   - `data`: string.
 The signed SAML XML request.
 Used to verify a request.
-  - `provider`: string.
-The current SAML client ID.

 #### Configuration

 These all require authorization.
 Append an API key to the end of the request: `curl "http://myjellyfin.example.com/sso/SAML/Get?api_key=API_KEY_HERE"`

-- POST `SAML/Add`: This adds a configuration for SAML.
+- POST `SAML/Add/PROVIDER_NAME`: This adds or overwrites a configuration for SAML for the given provider name.
 It accepts JSON with the following keys and format:
   - `samlEndpoint`: string.
 The SAML endpoint.
   - `samlClientId`: string.
 The SAML client ID.
   - `samlCertificate`: string.
 The base64 encoded SAML certificate.